cruxx/OW2/README.md

 0)  If you start from scratch, first you need to install all required packets.
 Check http://wiki.openwrt.org/doc/howto/buildroot.exigence for prerequisites for your exact system.
 Below is Ubuntu-1404LTS-64bit example:

-`sudo apt-get install git-core build-essential subversion libncurses5-dev zlib1g-dev gawk gcc-multilib flex`
+`sudo apt-get install git-core build-essential subversion libncurses5-dev zlib1g-dev gawk intltool gcc-multilib flex`

 1)  Download the latest OpenWRT repo snapshot and all feeds by following commands:

 `git clone git://git.openwrt.org/openwrt.git`
 `cd openwrt`
 `./scripts/feeds update -a`
 `./scripts/feeds install -a`

 2)  Perform `make menuconfig` and go to "Target Profile" in the main menu.
 Select "TP-LINK TL-MR3020" or "-3040", according to your hardware.
 Exit by pressing ESC ESC two time and confirm saving the config.